Allegheny General Hospital

 Allegheny General Hospital is a large urban hospital located at 320 East North Avenue in Pittsburgh, Pennsylvania.
 It is part of the larger Allegheny Health Network.

 History

 Allegheny General Hospital, also known locally by the acronym "AGH", is located in the Central Northside neighborhood of Pittsburgh.
 AGH was the first hospital in Pennsylvania to be designated as a Level 1 shock trauma center.
 It was also the first hospital in the northeastern United States to offer an aeromedical service.

-Now the academic flagship of Allegheny Health Network, Allegheny General Hospital began as a 50-bed infirmary, housed in two adjoining brick rowhouses in what was then Allegheny City, immediately north of Pittsburgh.
+Now the academic flagship of the Allegheny Health Network, Allegheny General serves as a clinical campus for medical schools including The Duquesne University Nasuti College of Osteopathic Medicine.
+Allegheny General Hospital began as a 50-bed infirmary, housed in two adjoining brick rowhouses in what was then Allegheny City, immediately north of Pittsburgh.
 Starting in 1881, the mayor of Allegheny City began meeting with a committee of physicians and prominent residents of Allegheny City to discuss the construction of, and fund-raising for, a new North Side hospital.
 Three years later, the committee bought two adjacent properties along Stockton Avenue.